skonfig/__postgres/type/__postgres_role/man.rst

 DESCRIPTION
 -----------
-This cdist type allows you to create or drop postgres roles.
+This type allows you to create or drop postgres roles.

 OPTIONAL PARAMETERS